European-Unified-ID/EUID-docs/api/v1/endpoints/post-identity-map.md

 >NOTE: The responses are encrypted only if the HTTP status code is 200.
 Otherwise, the response is not encrypted.

-A successful decrypted response returns the EUIDs and salt bucket IDs for the specified email addresses, phone numbers, or respective hashes.
+A successful decrypted response returns the EUIDs and salt bucket IDs for the specified email addresses email address hashes.

 ```json
 {